The modern world is fraught with terrifying dangers lurking beneath its civilized surface.

 Basically, everyone should have some level of survival skill.

-The books in the following list frame 100s of scenarios where uncertainty can punch you right out of your socks.
-While no book can replace actual hands-on experience, these guides are meant to get you started on the right path, with sound advice and recommendations for skills.
+The following survival books frame 100s of scenarios where uncertainty can punch you right out of your socks.
+While no book can replace actual hands-on experience, these survival guides are meant to get you started on the right path, with sound advice and recommendations for skills.

 Reading even a few of these 7 survival books will keep you from going into a panic or shock mode when disaster strikes.